 On Three, international roaming is enabled automatically for all customers on Pay As You Go.

-If you’re visiting a country that’s not covered by the Go Roam offer, additional charges may apply for your usage when abroad.
+If you’re visiting a country that’s not covered by Go Roam, additional charges may apply for your usage when abroad.
 Please see the Three website for full details about their international coverage.

 Keeping Your Phone Number

-If you’re joining Three Pay As You Go from another mobile network, it’s a straightforward process to keep your current phone number.
+If you’re joining Three’s Pay As You Go service from another mobile network, it’s a straightforward process to keep your current phone number.

-Once you’ve ordered your Pay As You Go SIM card from Three, you should contact your old mobile network to ask for a PAC Code.
+Once you’ve done that, contact your old mobile network to ask for a PAC Code.
 This will authorise the transfer of your phone number to Three.
-Your old mobile network must provide a PAC Code free of charge within two hours of your request.
+Your old mobile network is legally obliged to provide you with a PAC Code free of charge within two hours of your request.

-When your new SIM card arrives from Three, you can fill out this form on Three’s website.
-After you submit your PAC Code, your phone number transfer will be scheduled by Three, normally for the next working day.
+Once your new SIM card has arrived from Three, fill out this form on their website.
+After submitting your PAC Code on that page, your phone number transfer will be scheduled by Three (normally for the next working day).

 For step-by-step instructions on transferring a phone number to Three, please select your current mobile network from the drop-down menu below: